Black-owned bookstore celebrates Black authors

-LEIMERT PARK, LOS ANGELES -- The Black-owned bookstore, Eso Won Books has a history spanning over 30 years and focuses primarily on providing Black information and Black literature.
+LEIMERT PARK, Calif. -- The Black-owned bookstore, Eso Won Bookstore has a history spanning over 30 years and focuses primarily on providing Black information and Black literature.

 "I think Black bookstores play a particular role in that we have the information that is most critical to teaching history the way it should be taught," co-owner James Fugate said.